mobile app bar

 Kevin Durant (L) and Jimmy Butler (R)

-Perkins has had a tumultuous relationship with Durant, his former OKC Thunder teammate, at least publicly, as the two have gotten into a few Twitter battles and back-and-forths through the media in recent years.
-There’s no denying, though, that Big Perk has a level of insight into Durant that few people in the NBA media can match.
+Talking about relationships, Perkins has had a tumultuous one with Durant, his former OKC Thunder teammate.
+The two have gotten into a few Twitter battles and back-and-forths through the media in recent years.

-Could Jimmy Butler really be headed to Phoenix?
+Could Butler really be headed to Phoenix?

-Butler and the Heat have been locked in a staring contest all season but things escalated recently when the star forward said, after a recent loss, that he probably couldn’t find his joy again by continuing to play in Miami.
-That forced Riley to switch his earlier stance that Butler would not be traded, and now it seems to be only a matter of time until the disgruntled star finds a new home.
+Butler and the Heat have been locked in a staring contest all season.
+But things escalated recently when the star forward said after a recent loss that he probably would not find his joy again if he continues to play in Miami.

-The Suns have struggled mightily after a hot start, so they make sense as a team that could be looking to make a splash.
-The one holdup could be Bradley Beal, who would ostensibly be part of any trade involving Butler.
-Beal has a no-trade clause in his contract, and he still has this year, next year, and a player option on his deal.
+Beal has a no-trade clause in his contract with the Suns, and he still has this year, next year, and a player option on his deal.
 Cumulatively, those three years pay him over $160 million, which could force the Heat and Suns to bring in a third team to make a deal work.

-Beal played his college ball at Florida, so a trade to Miami would be a homecoming of sorts, plus a fresh start for him after he was recently moved to the bench as Suns head coach Mike Budenholzer has tried to shake things up.
-As of yesterday though, Beal’s agent Mark Bartelstein told ESPN that they hadn’t yet discussed the possibility of him waiving his no-trade clause.
+Beal played his college ball at Florida.
+So a trade to Miami would be a homecoming of sorts.
+It would also be a fresh start for him since he was recently moved to the bench after the Suns head coach, Mike Budenholzer, tried to shake things up.

 Post Edited By:Adit Pujari